hadley/adv-r/Functional-programming.md

 }
 ```

 Can you see some duplication in this function?
-The rest of the chapter will
+All five functions are called with the same arguments (`x` and `na.rm`) which we had to repeat five times.
+Again, this duplication makes our code fragile: it's easy to introduce bugs and hard to modify the code to adapt to changing requirements.
+In this chapter, you'll learn more techniques for reducing this sort of duplication, learning tools for working with functions.

 ## Anonymous functions